michaelgrn/KMusic-LBR21/README.md

 (My primary contribution to this project was the pre-processing of the LFM-1B data set into managable data for our experiments.
-The focus of my work can be found in the ProcessLFM-1b.ipynb file, which was later refactored by Lawrence to join the Spotify track information to the user profiles of Last FM users.)
+The focus of my work can be found in the ProcessLFM-1b.ipynb file, which was later refactored by Lawrence to join the Spotify track information to the user profiles of Last FM users.
+Also responsible for generating the charts converted into LATEX and tracking top-n Genres found in the ChartsForPaper.ipynb file.)

 # KMusic-LBR21